direktiv/direktiv-apps/twilio/readme.md

     }
 ```

-One of the message fields need to be used. htmlMessage takes priority over the other.
+One of the message fields needs to be used. htmlMessage takes priority over the other.

-Another type of input field we could use is for messaging mobiles via Twilio.
-Notice the extra field "sid" we need to use this as this functionality requires a different authentication.
+### SMS
+To send an sms you will need your twilio sid and token.
+Twilio should also provide you with a number that they use to send the sms messages.

 ```json
     {